jnear/cs211-data-privacy/index.md

 ### Exams & Quizzes

 There will be two exams: a midterm and a final.
 You will be allowed one page of notes for each exam.
+See the schedule below for the dates.

 ### Homework Assignments and In-class Exercises